Nate Lowe Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.26).

-- Cardinals pitchers combine to allow 61 home runs (one per game), the eighth-fewest in baseball.
+- Cardinals pitchers combine to surrender 63 home runs (one per game), the ninth-fewest in the league.

-- Liberatore (1-1) gets the starting nod for the Cardinals, his third this season.
+- Flaherty makes the start for the Cardinals, his 13th of the season.
+He is 3-4 with a 4.55 ERA and 64 strikeouts in 63 1/3 innings pitched.

-- His most recent appearance came on Friday, May 26 against the Cleveland Guardians, when the left-hander tossed five innings, surrendering four earned runs while allowing five hits.
+- The right-hander's last time out came on Friday against the Pittsburgh Pirates, when he went 5 1/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.